XRPLF/xrpl-dev-portal/websocket_api.md

 # Managing Transactions #

-Transactions are one of the most crucial, but complex, aspects of the Ripple Network.
+Transactions are the only thing that can modify the shared global ledger of the Ripple Network.
 All business on the Ripple Network takes the form of transactions, which include not only payments, but also currency-exchange offers, account settings, and changes to the properties of the network itself (like adopting new features).

 There are several sources of complication in transactions.
 Unlike traditional banking, where a trusted third party (the bank, or the [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House)) verifies the participants' identities and ensures their balances are adjusted accurately, Ripple uses cryptography and decentralized computing power to accomplish the same thing.
-If you use the Ripple Network for only transacting in XRP, then it functions very similarly to Bitcoin, except with faster confirmations and no mining.
+Sending XRP, the Ripple Network's native crypto-currency, requires no third party aside from the distributed network itself.
 However, that is missing out on the key feature of Ripple: unlike individual crypto-currencies, the Ripple Network natively supports credit and balances in any currency.
 This brings far more power, but it also means that the system must account for [counterparty risk](http://en.wikipedia.org/wiki/Counterparty_risk#Counterparty_risk), currency conversions, and other issues.
-Additionally, network failures are always a possibility, so the Ripple Network has to be robust to avoid losing track of which transactions have finished when the power comes back on.
+The Ripple Network has to be robust to avoid losing track of transaction data when subject to attack or natural disasters.

 ## tx ##